-Criminal defense attorney in Panama City helping Florida residents seal or expunge their records
+Criminal defense attorney in Tampa helping Florida residents seal or expunge their records

 A Florida resident’s criminal history will generally appear as part of a background check.
 It is possible, however, to deal with this problem by sealing or expunging a criminal record.
 Record sealing does not erase a prior conviction or arrest but it does limit the number of individuals or entities who can access the record.
 Under many situations an individual will be legally permitted to deny the existence of a sealed record.
 Expungement (also known as “expunction”) goes one step further and completely erases the record.
 As with a sealing, those who gain an expungement may deny that the record ever existed.